syncfusion-content/blazor-docs/blazor/diagram/grid-lines.md

 ---
 layout: post
 title: Gridlines in Blazor Diagram Component | Syncfusion
-description: Checkout and learn here all about Gridlines in Syncfusion Blazor Diagram component and much more details.
+description: Checkout and learn here all about Gridlines in the Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram
 documentation: ug